 - Anyone interested in learning more about the craft

-- Basic head/skin preparation for facial hair and wigs
+- Basic head prep for wearing wigs and facial hair

 - Handling and application of hair pieces

-- Creating armatures for period hair styles using both wigs and actors' hair
+- Creating period hairstyles using both wigs and actors' hair

 - Coloring of wig and facial hair both before and after ventilating